danieldavilaaleman/HudsonBayMicrobiome/MetagenomicAnalysis/BinningMethods.md

 # DasTool

 The next step is binning refinement of the three different bin sets using [DasTool](https://github.com/cmks/DAS_Tool).
+The output bins are dereplicated!

 ### Installation